sortecoevo/sortee/content/awards.md

 &nbsp;

 **2023 Awards Committee**
-The 2023 consists of Clint Kelly (Chair), Hanah Dugdale, Sandra Hamel, Kari Norman, Malgorzata Lagisz.
+The 2023 consists of Clint Kelly (Chair), Hannah Dugdale, Sandra Hamel, Kari Norman, Malgorzata Lagisz.
 The committee reserves the right to seek additional information on the nominated candidates and to decide on the eligibility threshold scores and the number of the winners per award category.
 Decisions of the Awards Committee are final.
 The Awards Committee may be able to provide some feedback on the unsuccessful applications after the announcement, at a reasonable request.

 &nbsp;

 **Contact**
-Inquiries may be directed to Clint Kelly at kelly.clint AT uqam.ca (please note that the nominations should be submitted via links to online submission  forms, as provided below award descriptions).
+Inquiries may be directed to Malgorzata lagisz Kelly at losialagisz@gmail.com (please note that the nominations should be submitted via links to online submission forms, as provided below award descriptions).

 &nbsp;